chrisvest/stormpot-fuzzer/README.md

 Fuzz- and stress-testing program for Stormpot.

-Run the fuzzer by simply typing the command `mvn` on a command line in this directory, with some additional parameters for specifying for how long the fuzzer should run:
+Run the fuzzer by simply typing the command `mvn -Pfuzz` on a command line in this directory, with some additional parameters for specifying for how long the fuzzer should run: